WessamLahloub/Major-Feature-Documentation/README.md

 **The file contains:**

-1- Test Cases crafted based on my understanding.
+1- Test Cases crafted based on my understanding.<br>
-2- Decision Table as test cases (due to the large number of conditions).
+2- Decision Table as test cases (due to the large number of conditions).<br>
 3- Full documentation for the feature.

 The next update on this repo will include more test cases, and the last one will contain automation scripts that cover all main test cases